-What do I do if I suspect academic dishonesty?
+What do I do if I suspect a violaiton of the honor code?

-- If you still suspect academic dishonesty, investigate the matter and discuss it with the student(s) involved.
+- Discuss the matter with the student(s) involved.

 - If the student denies responsibility and you are persuaded that there was no academic misconduct, then the matter ends.

 - If the student admits the violation, then you may agree to no-contest resolution that results in the standard sanction (the "XF" grade).
 Both parties must agree that a violation occurred and that the "XF" is an appropriate sanction.
 Contact the Coordinator, who will then meet with the student(s) to witness the agreement and to assist you in discussing the importance of the academic honor code.